 Tom Thumb Bit

 This common bit is sometimes erroneously called a snaffle bit because it has a jointed mouthpiece.
-But, because it has shanks, and uses leverage, it is a curb bit.
+Since it has shanks and uses leverage, it is a curb bit.
 Many people also disagree about its severity.
-Because it has short shanks, it appears to be a mild bit, but the jointed mouth adds to the severity.
-It is a very popular bit in the show ring and out on the trail.
+Since it has short shanks, it appears to be a mild bit, but the jointed mouth adds to the severity.
+It is a popular bit in the show ring and out on the trail.
 You'll see these bits with copper, plastic and metal mouthpieces.

 03 of 06